Sweet Sounds of Heaven: Critical reception

-Live performance
+Live performances

-The Stones performed the song live with Gaga for the first time as part of their set at the Racket club in New York on October 19, 2023.
+The Stones performed the song live with Gaga for the first time as part of their set at the Racket club in New York on 19 October 2023.
 Gaga joined the band on stage wearing a shimmering black and red bodysuit before engaging in a "heavenly screaming match" with Jagger during the song.
-The audio of the performance was later released on digital and streaming services on December 8.
+The audio of the performance was later released on digital and streaming services on 8 December.